Wall & Door Detection Algorithms for Indoor Mapping Pipelines

 )

-# Remove isolated pixels and thin annotation lines
+# Open to drop isolated speckle and thin annotation lines.

 kernel_open = cv2.getStructuringElement(cv2.MORPH_RECT, (3, 3))